IslandViewPTA/islandview-pta-site/content/news/2020-3-newsletter.md

 ## March is I Love To Read Month

-Every March, Island View students and staff celebrate reading all month long!
-This year we have tons of new and fun ways to dive into a good book and share your experience with others.
-Look for information going home in Thursday Yellow Folders and get ready to celebrate reading like never before!
+**It's time for Island View students and staff to dive into a good book and celebrate reading like never before!** Activities include:

+* Guest Readers in classrooms
+* Weekly Raffle Drawings
+* 'Been Caught Reading' tickets
+* Family Fun Night: 3/19 6:30-8 pm
+* Assembly & Bike Raffle 3/31
+* Other SURPRISES throughout the month

 ## Picture Day is Two Weeks Away